ARM-software/Cloud-IoT-Core-Kit-Examples/joystick/readme.md

 [Connect the joystick to the breadboard](https://github.com/ARM-software/Cloud-IoT-Core-Kit-Examples/blob/master/joystick/joystick_wiring.png?raw=true), the L/R+ to the 3.3v power rail, GND to the ground rail and L/R to CH0 on the MCP3008 ADC.
 You can also connect U/D to CH1 if you like but we'll only be using left and right in this example.
 In your Adafruit_Python_MCP3008/examples directory, you can now run:

+    cd examples

+edit GPIO 18 to 12 with your favorite editor

     python simpletest.py

 Changes in the L/R stick position should show up as values between 0 to 1024.